sebsto/mcpserverkit/README.md

 ## Project Structure

 - **MCPServerKit**: The core library for building MCP servers and tools
-- **MCPWeatherServer**: An example implementation that demonstrates how to use MCPServerKit
+- **MCPExampleServer**: An example implementation that demonstrates how to use MCPServerKit
 - **Tests**: Unit tests for the server components

 ## Using MCPServerKit